-Situated at the heart of an emerging community in West Silvertown, the new Oasis Academy will provide a co-educational, all-inclusive secondary school for 600 students.
+Situated at the heart of an emerging community in West Silvertown, the new Oasis Academy provides a co-educational, all-inclusive secondary school for 600 students.
 Arranged as a multi-storey ‘superblock’ on the former fire station site, the building design incorporates outdoor social space at different levels and a full-sized sports pitch on its roof.

 The warm white brickwork and large openings relate to the existing and new residential properties and to the monumental listed Silo D nearby.
 The thick external walls are folded to provide a layered façade in response to the elements.
-A double-height colonnade to the North Woolwich Road acts as a visitor entrance and engenders a civic quality to the building, whilst the colourful lightweight infill at ground level allows for generous pedestrian movement and a deep threshold between the public domain and secure school environment.
+A colonnade to the North Woolwich Road acts as a visitor entrance and engenders a civic quality to the building, whilst the colourful lightweight infill at ground level allows for generous pedestrian movement and a deep threshold between the public domain and secure school environment.

 The building has been designed using the DfE Output Specification alongside the BB103 Area Guidelines for Schools and achieves a BREEAM “Excellent” rating.

 Click here to see a video of this project.